-- The versions of the Charon-SSP packages installed on one system must match.
-The Charon Manager will show a version mismatch with the agent on the target system and offer an automatic installation of the matching version.
-The Charon Agent does not check if the emulator packages installed have the same version as the agent.
-However, it can lead to unpredictable behavior of the product if there is a version mismatch. - Exception: It is possible to have several versions of the Charon-SSP Manager on a system to manage remote systems with versions different from the local system. - If you want to retain an old version of the Charon-SSP Manager on Linux, copy the content of the directory /opt/charon-manager to another directory, e.g., /opt/charon-manager version> before upgrading.
+- The versions of the Charon-SSP packages installed on one system must match. - Exception: It is possible to have several versions of the Charon-SSP Manager on a system to manage remote systems with versions different from the local system. - If you want to retain an old version of the Charon-SSP Manager on Linux, copy the content of the directory /opt/charon-manager to another directory, e.g., /opt/charon-manager-<version> before upgrading.
 Later, you can use this version to manage remote systems with matching versions.
 On Windows, older versions are automatically retained when a new version is installed.